Free-Object-Hub/.github/profile/README.md

 - I am still not good at English
 - Keeping a relatively unified style everywhere

+# Git?
+Historically, I developed GDPS Helper under spartan conditions.
+Git was added to the project only when it became necessary to deploy nodejs to the server, and Git was added to the client much later.
+For this reason, many versions were lost in the loader.
+Legacy PHP still doesn't have a Git repository, and it probably never will.

 ## Repositories
 - **ojhub-openGo** - Go backend, replaced Node.js in production
 - **ojhub-openRust** - hot replacement of parts of openGo (OG tags, loader, web push) with Rust